Porn: Young people and the accessibility and influence of pornography

-Over the years, young people have typically come across or sought out sexually explicit material in the form of photographs, books and magazines.
-However, contemporary ‘electronic’ society means sexually explicit material is now even more available, easily accessible, cheap and quick.
-Unfortunately, many young people are exposed to a culture and environment saturated with sexualised images not easily controlled by parents or schools and can readily view pornography without age-related barriers.
+In the past, young people have typically come across or looked for sexually explicit material in the form of photographs, books and magazines.
+However, with phones and other devices making the internet so readily accessible, sexually explicit material is now even more available, easily accessible, cheap, and quick.
+Many young people are exposed to a culture saturated with sexualised images that are not easily controlled by parents or schools and can readily view pornography without age-related barriers.

 Pornography is generally described as being any sexually explicit materials intended to create arousal in the consumer.

-Accessing and viewing sexually explicit material is now common among young people, especially boys1.
-The types of pornography available on the internet ranges from mild to grossly offensive and illegal and comes in the form of sexual pictures, writing, photos, films or chatroom talk.
+Accessing and viewing sexually explicit material is now common among young people, especially boys.1 The types of pornography available on the internet ranges from mild to grossly offensive and illegal, and comes in the form of sexual pictures, writing, photos, videos, or chatroom talk.

-Exposure to pornography is not always voluntary; many girls report experiencing the incidence of involuntary exposure.
-Males appear to be more likely to use pornography, to view it alone and to become sexually aroused by its content3.
+Exposure to pornography is not always voluntary, with ads promoting porn sites often arising as ‘pop-ups’; and many girls report experiencing the incidence of involuntary exposure.
+Males appear to be more likely to use pornography, to view it alone and to become sexually aroused by its content.3

-However, pornography is considered to be an extremely poor and generally inappropriate method of sexuality education for young heterosexual people, especially men.
-Some research has suggested that viewing pornography may be linked with young men having ‘aggressive’ views towards girls4.
+However, pornography is considered to be an extremely poor and generally inappropriate method of sexuality education for young people, especially men.
+Some research has suggested that viewing pornography may be linked with young men having ‘aggressive’ views towards girls.4

 The impact of pornography on young people

-There is currently little research on the impact of pornography on young people; however some recent studies have suggested the following:
+Research on the impact of pornography on young people is rapidly growing;, some recent studies have suggested the following:

-Pornography may impact on young people’s adoption of certain sexual behaviours.
-It is possible that viewing non-mainstream sexual practices can give legitimacy to them, and encourage participation in sexually adventurous behaviours (e.g. heterosexual anal sex).
+- Pornography may impact on young people’s adoption of certain sexual behaviours.
+Consistently evidence suggests that adolescent’s use of pornography is associated with stronger permissive sexual attitudes, such as premarital and casual sex.
+It is possible that viewing non-mainstream sexual practices can give legitimacy to them, although it is not clear that permissive sexual attitudes are inherently problematic or harmful.

-It has been suggested that young people may become upset or troubled by viewing images of non-mainstream sexual behaviours.
+- It has been suggested that young people may become upset or troubled by viewing pornographic material (particularly younger children aged 9-12 years).
+Young girls were more likely to find porn distressing or demeaning.5, 6

 Responding to students raising the issue

-However, the media saturated environment presents young people with highly sexualised imagery and seems to normalise many sexual behaviours and gender roles that are not realistic.
+However, the online-heavy culture presents young people with highly sexualised imagery and seems to normalise many sexual behaviours and gender roles that are not realistic for many people.

-If a student asks a question or wants to discuss the topic of pornography, the key fact to emphasise is that pornography is almost always fictional and not 'real'.
-It does not convey an accurate representation of adult sexual behaviours and desires.
+If a student asks a question or wants to discuss the topic of pornography, the key fact to emphasise is that pornography is almost always fictional, and is not 'real'.
+It often does not convey an accurate representation of adult sexual behaviours and desires, nor does it depict real people (people in porn are actors, often portraying a ‘character’) or bodies (bodies in porn can sometimes be surgically or medically enhanced/altered, and the products of good lighting and angles).

-Another aspect to emphasise is that most porn movies are filmed in the same way as mainstream movies with scripts, actors, directors and filming over the course of hours/days and hours of footage edited down by producers to completely unrelated to real sexual experiences.
+Another aspect to emphasise is that most porn movies are filmed in the same way as mainstream movies with scripts, actors, directors and filming over the course of hours/days.
+Hours of footage is edited down by producers..
+This means pornographic videos are not accurate depictions of real sex experiences or timelines.

-In real life, relationships and sex are about two equal people who are mutually consensual.
-In real life, relationships and sex involves getting to know each other first, communicating and trusting and physical expressions of kissing and cuddling.
+In real life, often relationships and sex can be about equal people who are mutually consensual.
+In real life, relationships and sex often involve getting to know each other first, communicating, building trust, and sharing physical expressions of kissing and cuddling.
+Real sex experiences should include exchanges of mutual consent and negotiations of safer sex practices.
 Fictional pornography doesn’t show these real life experiences.

 In viewing pornography young people need to keep the following factors in mind:

-- What is shown in porn is not usually safe sex
+- What is shown in porn is not usually safer sex

-- How porn actors look is not how most people look
+- How porn actors look is not how most people look, including the size, shape, colour, and overall appearance of genitalia and other body parts.

-- Remember that Porn is a performance, real life sex and relationships are very different
+- Remember that Porn is a performance, real life sex and relationships are usually very different

 - Sex can be meaningful and so much better than what is shown in pornographic material.

 Note, should a teacher become aware of, or worried about, a particular situation related to a student’s questions or behaviour, the teacher needs to assess the seriousness of the situation before responding.
 Consider factors such as the student’s age, the context in which the behaviour has occurred, the history of the young person, and whether their behaviour is impacting others.
-It is worth noting that it is illegal for an adult to show a young person pornography.
+It is worth noting that it is illegal for anyone to show pornography to a person under the age of 18.

 If the behaviour or situation does seem serious, follow school policy on protective behaviours and seek advice from school student services about referring the student to a counsellor.
 Specific concerns may also need to be discussed with the student and his/her parent(s).